How to do Plow Pose: Steps, Benefits and Precautions

 Joint actions

-The following joints are involved while practicing of plow pose.
+The following joints are involved while practising the plow pose.
 Spine cervical flexion; thoracic flexion; lumbar flexion; sacroiliac joint nutation; hip flexion, adduction, internal rotation; knee extension; ankle dorsiflexion; toe extension; scapula adduction, downward rotation, elevation; glenohumeral joint external rotation, extension, adduction; elbow extension; forearm pronation; wrist extension; finger and hand flexion to clasp hands.

 Leave a Comment